charlotte beer

 Salud Cerveceria

-Salud has hands down the best brewery food in Charlotte.
-Their pizzas are arguably the best pizza in Charlotte and their appetizers, salads and sandwiches also reign supreme.
+Pizza is also what Salud does best, but their appetizers, salads and sandwiches reign supreme too.
 Order upstairs in the brewery or downstairs in the beer bar and bottle shop.

 Livy’s Neapolitan Pizzeria at Heist Brewery and Barrel Arts

-Coming in at a close second place is Livy’s at Heist’s Barrel Arts location.
+Coming in third place is Livy’s at Heist’s Barrel Arts location.
 Their Neapolitan pizza is extremely delicious and their appetizers are also fantastic.
+There is no shortage of pizza and beer in Charlotte.

 Legion Brewing